frrmack/rankor/README.md

+## Run all tests
+Run all the tests to confirm there are no errors:
+`make test`

 ## Run development server
-- Start python server in project root: `python server.py`
+Start Flask's development server with rankor:
+`make rundev`

 ## Run production server
+Start a gunicorn server with the rankor wsgi app and 4 workers `make run`

-- `gunicorn --bind 0.0.0.0:5000 server:app -w 4` (change `-w 4` to however many workers you want)
+You can change `-w 4` to however many workers you want in the Makefile under `run:`